Peri McQuay Author and Maker

 She is a skilled writer who can apply her precise and confident prose with equal success to beauty or violence…McQuay knows her land, knows it inhabitants, both plant and animal, like a first language.
 Because of this she has written a compelling tale about wild places and wild and half-wild creatures and what it feels like to be around them that rings with authenticity.
 Washington Post

-But that evening, as I watched the flames dwindle, I felt challenged by a path ahead which no longer seemed either simple or clear.
+After the death of my beloved husband, I felt challenged by a path ahead which no longer seemed either simple or clear.
 Without my profound, complex but nurturing marriage, and faced with a solitary future, I could only feel utterly lost.